t-rhex/OpenSourceChurchTemplate/README.md

-# Open Source Church WebApp Template.
+# Open Source Church WebApp Template

 A WebApp template where churches can connect with current and prospective community members.